-Murrells Inlet is centrally located South of Myrtle Beach approximately 13 miles.
-Situated between Garden City and the Litchfield and Pawley’s Island area, guests can expect to find an array of award-winning golf courses, shopping, dining, watersports, historical and recreational spots.
+Murrells Inlet is centrally located south of Myrtle Beach approximately 13 miles.
+Situated between Garden City and the Litchfield and Pawley’s Island area, guests can expect to find an array of award-winning Myrtle Beach golf courses, shopping, seafood restaurants, watersports, historical and recreational spots.
 Away from the hustle and bustle of the beachfront but within minutes of a drive to the ocean, some of the best attractions on the South-End of the greater Myrtle Beach area are just around the corner from our property.

 For more information on things to do in the Murrells Inlet area, you can also visit http://www.murrellsinletsc.com/